 - assisting iwi/hapū and the wider community recognise the importance of fresh water in supporting a healthy ecosystem, including supporting human health.

-All of the funding has now been awarded through a one-off contestable funding round held in 2015.
-The fund is now closed for applicants.
+All of this funding was awarded through a one-off contestable funding round held in 2015.
+The fund is currently closed for applicants.
+The fund will be open again for applications in late 2020.

 The table below provides the criteria that projects had to meet to be eligible for funding.